TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 11/Hebrews 11.31.md

 ---

-By faith Rahab the harlot perished not with them that were disobedient, having received the spies with peace.
+By faith, Rahab the prostitute, didn't perish with those who were disobedient, having received the spies in peace.